tzhenghao/ama/README.md

 ### Email

 This is my preferred method of communication.
-Shoot me an [email](tanzhao@umich.edu) if you want to say hi.
+Shoot me an email (tanzhao@umich.edu) if you want to say hi.

 ### Twitter